hcschuetz/polyhedron-star/README.md

   lengths.
 Or think of a regular icosahedron with one vertex pushed inward to make it concave.
 This is the reason why some initial edge angles are needed.
 - The position and attitude of the polyhedron in 3D space is not determined by our constraints.
-So the problem is underspecified.
-  But this is not a problem since we are anyway only interested in the internal angles.
+  But this is not a problem since we are only interested in the "internal" geometry.
   Actually leaving the degrees of freedom for position and attitude unconstrained speeds up convergence.